bogeeee/pve-manager-electrified/docs/security.md

 - For the client/web, there are TODO:how-many Node.js packages installed.
 You can find them under: `/var/lib/pve-manager/bundledWww/node_modules`
   - These packages have pinned versions, cause exploit ability is considered lower that a future supply chain attack:
     - **react-draggable + it's dependencies** See commit c65e7a7c.
 - Npm is run for the server and web packages **with the --ignore-scripts argument**, for some extra security.
 A lot of code paths are not used in reality and even complete packages are often listed but not actually used.
 So this doesn't give them a hook upfront.
+- Npm is currently run with --no-audit.
+This ignores warnings about critical security vulnerabilities but prevents the situation suddenly not starting up anymore just because of a **theroretical** threat.
+TODO: run npm audit later **at runtime** and warn the user in the ui.

 # CSRF protection
 - For classic, API calls, the CSRFToken is handed by index.html to a (non http-only) cookie.
 This is the original behaviour.
 The nodejsserver extracts it from the original index.html on port 8005 and serves it in the new GET-only index.html which is also not readable cross-origin.